Joejokelly/spring-microservices-v2/README.md

 - Jan 2021: Docker and Kubernetes added to the course!
 - Aug 2022: REST API V2 recorded with Spring Boot 3
 - July 2023: READme updated.
+- July 31 2023: Readme updated
+++ Updated again using text mate 2
+++ Also use udemy coures to complete.

 ## Launch MySQL as Docker Container